mikependon/RepoDB.NET/pages/extensibilities/databasesetting.md

 The library will then use your customized database setting for all its database specific activity.

 A sample is the SQL statement generation.
-Behind the scene, the library has auto-formatted the created SQL statement with some information from the settings (ie: OpeningQuote, ClosingQuote, SchemaSeparator and ParameterPrefix).
+Behind the scene, the library has auto-formatted the created SQL statement with some information from the settings (i.e.: OpeningQuote, ClosingQuote, SchemaSeparator and ParameterPrefix).

 Let say you had called the [Query](/operation/query) operation for SQL Server.